k21971/EvilHack/doc/evilhack-changelog.md

 - Add a few more hallucinatory armor/weapon descriptions
 - Auto-identify thrown potion of hallucination if hit with one
 - Manually set timeout when using #wizintrinsic command
+- Some proposals for the Infidel role
+- Minor sysconf edits